Geanuracos/styleguide/README.md

 All of our work at CityGrows is informed by our mission and our values.
 If you’re not sure about how to address a situation, respond to something, or prioritize your activities, refer back to these foundational goals.

-**Mission:** CityGrows will transform and improve the way local government works.
+**Mission:** CityGrows will transform and improve local government by building a dynamic, profitable, self-service SaaS software platform.

 **Vision:**  Through CityGrows, all local governments now have access to low-cost, effective tools that prioritize open data and transparency, while making government work better.
 It’s as easy to track a business permit as a package, and that results in performance-based management and accountability.
 People feel more connected to government because government works better.
 Government processes are faster, cheaper, and more flexible.